FlyingFathead/TelegramBot-OpenAI-API/README.md

 - OpenAI API token

 # Installing
-- Install the required packages with: `pip install -r requirements.txt`
+- Install the required packages either from the list above or with: `pip install -r requirements.txt`
 - Set up your Telegram bot token either as `TELEGRAM_BOT_TOKEN` environment variable or put it into a text file named `bot_token.txt` inside the main program directory
 - Set up your OpenAI API token either as `OPENAI_API_KEY` environment variable or put into a text file named `api_token.txt` inside the main program directory
 - Adjust your configuration and settings in `config.ini` to your liking